OpenTTD/infra/README.md

 - [cloudflare-core](./cloudflare-core): contains the core infrastructure for Cloudflare.
 - [global-config](./global-config): contains configuration used by multiple other projects.
 - [nomad-core](./nomad-core): contains the core infrastructure for Nomad.
+- [oci-core](./oci-core): contains the core infrastructure for OCI.

 ### Applications (Pulumi)